EdwinWenink/archive_fever/content/posts/66-regex_with_starting_and_ending_optional_groups.md

 There's two types of TBS in the Netherlands: with "verpleging" (mandatory psychiatric treatment) and with "voorwaarden" (several conditions).
 We want to match "terbeschikkingstelling" (TBS), but if the type of TBS is specified, we want to capture that too.

+These TBS judgments can be found in free natural language texts, but because lawyers and judges tend to use standard formulations with legal jargon -- although... "standard"... who really talks like that? -- we may try to extract information from case decisions using regular expressions.
+Regular expressions are essentially a powerful way to do pattern matching on text.

+## Optional group after greedy quantifier

-We want to match the following test strings:
+To start, we want to match the following test strings:

 - "de maatregel van terbeschikkingstelling wordt aan de verdachte opgelegd."
 - "de maatregel van terbeschikkingstelling met voorwaarden te gelasten."